What to Know Before You Go

 A: No. At least one member of your organization must be present at your line-up spot on your staging road.
-That member must check in with your color marshal to confirm your organizations participation and hold your footprint at the staging area.
+That member must check in with your color marshal to confirm your organizations participation.
 Check with your color marshal for the approximate time you should invite the rest of your walking contingent to join you at the staging area.
-NOTE: this exception only applies to walkers; all vehicles must be in place during their line-up window.
-NO EXCEPTIONS
+NOTE: this rule only applies to walkers; all vehicles must be in place during their line-up window.

 Q: When does my contingent find out where they will be in the final parade line-up?

 DO NOT MISS YOUR LINE-UP TIME.
-Once your line-up time window has passed, vehicles CANNOT be permitted to drive into the staging area of that street.
-This is to ensure the safety of the waiting contingents.
-Contingents with multiple vehicles MUST all enter the color zone at the same time.
-If you’re coming from different locations, plan to meet up outside of Dupont Circle and drive to the staging area together.
+Once your line-up time window has passed, vehicles will not be permitted to drive into the staging area of that street.
+This is to ensure the safety of the waiting walking contingents.
+If possible, we will try to accommodate late vehicles at the last staging area.
+The parade has five staging streets.

 Q: How long is the route and what should we prepare for?

-A: The route is approximately 1.5 miles and takes about 20 minutes to complete.
-If this is too far a distance for members of your group, be sure to have registered a support vehicle.
+A: The route is approximately 1.5 miles and takes about 30 minutes to complete.
+If this is too far a distance for members of your group, be sure your group has one official parade vehicle permit.
 Due to time constraints, we are required to remove any walkers that are unable to keep pace with the parade.
 At a minimum, have plenty of bottled water and sunscreen for your participants.
-Other options for walking include pedi-cabs (reserve at NationalPediCab.com; golf carts, motorized scooters.

 Q: What are the requirements and limitations of vehicle/float permits, size, and more?

-A: All vehicles in the parade are required to have 2016 Capital Pride Parade vehicle permits.
-Each entry comes with one permit, and additional permits were $75 each if you already purchased.
-Your permit will be provided to you at the parade registrant orientation on May 18th.
+A: All vehicles in the parade are required to have 2018 Capital Pride Parade vehicle permits.
+Each entry comes with one permit, and additional permits are $75 each.
+Your permit will be emailed to you with the line-up time.
 Any commercial vehicles that normally require a Commercial Drivers License to operate are required to have a CDL operator.